Last Updated on November 24, 2022

 All in all, Amibroker is a very powerful tool that is very suitable for backtesting but works equally well for automated trading.

 The advantages of having a 100% customizable and inexpensive trading platform outweigh the disadvantages.
-The step from backtesting to implement live trading is not as difficult as it may sound.
+The step from backtesting to implementing live trading is not as difficult as it may sound.

 As a final note, we remind you that you can download a free and reduced version if you want to check it out before you make a decision.